kobihanoch/Strong-Together-App/README.md

 - **Modular backend** – All network communication goes through a RESTful API implemented in a separate repository using Node.js and Express.
-- **Smart SWR-style cache layer (NEW)** – A custom-built caching mechanism inspired by SWR, but implemented entirely without libraries.
+- **Smart SWR-style cache layer** – A custom-built caching mechanism inspired by SWR, but implemented entirely without libraries.
 Each data context uses a unified hook (`useCacheAndFetch`) to hydrate from cache, fallback to API if needed, and auto-update in-memory state.
 Caching logic includes TTL support (planned), safe fallback handling, and background sync.
-- **Bootstrap API pattern (NEW)** – On app launch, a single "bootstrap" call fetches all critical data (user profile, workouts, messages, etc.) to hydrate the app in one go.
+- **Bootstrap API pattern** – On app launch, a single "bootstrap" call fetches all critical data (user profile, workouts, messages, etc.) to hydrate the app in one go.
 Greatly reduces network overhead and improves UX during initial load.
-- **Offline mode support (NEW)** – All major screens load from cache when offline.
+- **Offline mode support** – All major screens load from cache when offline.
 Token refresh happens in background once network returns.
-- **Unfinished workout recovery (NEW)** – If the app closes during an active workout, the session will be restored via cache flush when reopened.
+- **Unfinished workout recovery** – If the app closes during an active workout, the session will be restored via cache flush when reopened.
-- **User deletion support (NEW)** – Added the ability to permanently delete an account and all related data from the settings page.
+- **User deletion support** – Added the ability to permanently delete an account and all related data from the settings page.
-- **Cardio input logging (NEW)** – Users can now log one cardio session per day (duration), to be expanded with full analytics in future releases.
+- **Cardio input logging** – Users can now log one cardio session per day (duration), to be expanded with full analytics in future releases.
-- **Version-aware cache housekeeping (NEW)** – When the app updates, outdated cached data is safely cleaned to prevent inconsistency.
+- **Version-aware cache housekeeping** – When the app updates, outdated cached data is safely cleaned to prevent inconsistency.
+- **DPoP Client Proofs (NEW)** – Every API request can include a **DPoP proof** (Demonstration of Proof-of-Possession) signed on-device with an **ES256** key pair.
+  - The app **generates and persists** a P‑256 key pair on first launch using `jose.generateKeyPair("ES256")`.
+The keys are exported as **JWKs** via `crypto.subtle.exportKey("jwk", ...)` and stored in **Expo SecureStore**.
+  - Before rendering the app tree, we **ensure the key pair exists** (see `ensureDpopKeyPair`) and gate UI on `keyPairReady`.
+  - For each request, a `dpop+jwt` is built (`buildDpopProof`) with claims: `jti` (nonce-like id), `htm` (HTTP method), `htu` (absolute URL), and `iat` (issued-at).
+The **public JWK** is embedded in the JWT header so the backend can verify the signature.
+  - This materially hardens token theft scenarios by requiring possession of the private key to mint valid proofs tied to the exact **method + URL**.
+Backend validation (documented in the backend repo) checks signature, `htu/htm` match, `iat` freshness, and protects against replay via `jti` storage.

 ## Architecture Overview